google/starlark-go/doc/spec.md

      documentation more useful, the designers assure me, but I am skeptical that it's worth the trouble. -->

-If a name was pre-bound by the application, the Skylark program may explicitly bind it, but only once.
+If a name was pre-bound by the application, the Starlark program may explicitly bind it, but only once.

 <b>Implementation note</b>: